mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ## Todo

 - Replace the timers within `loop()` with separate tasks on pinned to core 0 and 1 to improve performance
-- Finish the hardware setup by soldered wiring instead of jumper wires and headers
+- Finish the hardware setup by soldering all wiring instead of using jumper wires and row headers

 ## Debug

 Long term observations on release v1.0.0 running on SH-ESP32 board, LCD connected, wifi connected, SignalK server up/down randomly:

-- Free heap memory (from ´ESP.getFreeHeap()`): approximately 160 kB (60 %) free, total being 277 kB - does not vary that much
+- Free heap memory (from `ESP.getFreeHeap()`): approximately 160 kB (60 %) free, total being 277 kB - does not vary that much
 - Loop runtime exponential moving average (alpha 0.01): approximately 990 microseconds
 - Loop task free stack (from `uxTaskGetStackHighWaterMark(NULL)`): stays below 4300 bytes